 embedding unity in react native

 Problem: Building a construction app that needs both a polished mobile experience and complex AR visualization.
 React Native excels at navigation, authentication, and project management.
-Unity excels at BIM rendering, AR anchoring, and 3D interaction.
-The standard approach is two separate apps with deep links between them.
+Unity excels at BIM rendering and AR.
+The standard approach is two separate apps with deep links.
 Poor UX.
 Fragmented experience.

 Solution: Embed Unity as a framework inside the React Native app.
 Single binary.
-Single Xcode project.
 Unity loads on demand only when users enter AR mode, keeping launch time fast.
-Clean bidirectional communication through a native bridge layer.

-The integration follows a host-guest pattern.
-React Native is the primary app shell, handling all UI, navigation, authentication, and data management.
-This is what users interact with 95% of the time.
-Unity is the AR engine, loaded as an embedded framework that activates only when users enter AR viewing mode.
-The native bridge is an Objective-C layer enabling bidirectional communication: React Native calls into Unity to start AR sessions, Unity calls back to request data and report events.
+React Native is the primary app shell.
+Unity is the AR engine, loaded as an embedded framework that activates only when users enter AR mode.
+The native bridge is an Objective-C layer enabling bidirectional communication.

-The bridge layer uses Objective-C protocols.
-Unity defines what it needs from the host application.
+The bridge uses Objective-C protocols.
+Unity defines what it needs from the host.
 React Native implements the protocol.

 @protocol NativeCallsProtocol